 You can send company updates, share CEO’s messages to employees, introduce new hires, celebrate big wins or announce important events.

-However, newsletters are sent through emails.
+However, newsletters are usually sent through emails.
 As mentioned earlier, emails can be pretty inefficient way to communicate with employees as they are hard to prioritize.

 5. Private messaging softwares